Agroscope: Famous people

 Friedrich Gottlieb Stebler was born on 11 August in Safnern, in the Bernese Seeland, as the son of a farmer.
 In 1870 he joined the agricultural school Rütti.
-In 1875, he graduated with as a Doctor of Philosophy from the University of Leipzig.
+In 1875, he graduated with a Doctor of Philosophy from the University of Leipzig.
 Later he founded a private seed control station in the Mattenhof in Bern.
 In 1876, he moved to Zurich to habilitated in the agricultural department of the Polytechnic.
 Under Stebler leadership, the seed control station was also developed for the international seed trade recognized as a leading institution.
 From 1889 to 1916, he headed the editorial board of the Swiss agricultural newspaper The Green.
 On 3 June 1903, he was made an honorary member of the Highland Agricultural Society of Scotland in Edinburgh.